Kotlin/KEEP/proposals/context-parameters.md

 ### As implicits

-**§A** *(implicit use case)*: In this case, the context parameter is thought of as a set of services available to a piece of code, but without the ceremony of passing those services explicitly in every call.
+**§4.1** *(implicit use case)*: In this case, the context parameter is thought of as a set of services available to a piece of code, but without the ceremony of passing those services explicitly in every call.
 In most cases, those contexts are introduced with an explicit name.

 A `Repository` class for a particular entity or a `Logger` are good examples of this mode of use.